 No matter what that field is, building your network of like-minded people in your field and related fields is key.
-It's important to be in contact with thought leaders in a wide variety of fields, as well, because oftentimes one thing can lead to another even if it doesn't seem related.
-By building this network, you can help both yourself and others become the best thought leaders that they can become.
+It's important to be in contact with thought leaders in a wide variety of fields, as well.
+Oftentimes, one thing can lead to another even if it doesn't seem related.
+By building your network, you can help both yourself and others become better thought leaders.

 Each individual has a special angle to offer the online community.
 Sometimes you just have to find someone who gives you the right prompt or simply the attention and motivation you need to keep your online and social media efforts on the right track.
 Whatever you do, don't give up.
 Giving up just makes things worse!

 Unfortunately, "write it and they will come" are not the words to live by.
 You do have to keep writing, but you also have to make sure that you have a strong network to both share your ideas and help others spread theirs.
 In the end, it can work for everyone.
 Invest the time and energy into both cultivating relationships and providing the best possible content.

 Pinterest is quite a social media phenomenon.
 It has become quite the diversion for millions around the globe.
 Not only is it a great new way to search for images, but users can also save them on "pin boards" for future reference.
 Pinterest allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
 The list of topics for images you can find is practically endless!